urbanique87/urbanique87.github.io/README.md

 - **Static Site Generation (SSG)**: The blog is built using Next.js, allowing for fast performance and SEO-friendly pages.
 - **TypeScript**: The entire codebase is written in TypeScript, providing type safety and enhancing the development experience.
+- **MDX Support**: I use `next-mdx-remote` to handle MDX content, allowing me to write React components alongside markdown.
-- **Comment System**: I plan to integrate [Giscus](https://giscus.app/) for a seamless comment system, allowing visitors to engage with my content easily.
+- **Comment System**: I have integrated [Giscus](https://giscus.app/) for a seamless comment system, allowing visitors to engage with my content easily.
 - **Hosted on GitHub Pages**: The blog will be hosted on GitHub Pages, ensuring easy access and deployment.

 ## Getting Started